w3c/tr-design/README.md

-# Welcome to the W3C Technical Reports design project!
+# W3C Technical Reports Design Project

 **DRAFT!
 DRAFT!
 This Project has not been adopted by W3C yet.
 Plan is to adopt this by mid-May 2015**

-The goal of this project is to provide a modern design to future [technical reports](http://www.w3.org/TR/) published by the [W3C](http://www.w3.org/).
+The purpose of this project is to maintain and improve the style sheets for current and future [technical reports](http://www.w3.org/TR/) published by the [W3C](http://www.w3.org/).

+New style sheets are adoped once a year (see below).
+The project goal for 2015 is outstanding maintenance: to clean up, consolidate, and update the styles without significantly altering the visual look and feel.
+(Future releases may significantly alter the visual design, but we probably want to overhaul the markup first, and that waits until after the new publication system is sorted out.)

-## Principles
+## Contributing

-For the purpose of this project, there are two guiding principles to guarantee efficiency and progressive design:

-1. **W3C MUST NOT change the design of technical reports already published.**
-2. **W3C MAY adopt a new design for technical reports only once per year, on the 1st of January.**
+If you're familiar with GitHub then contributing is simple: just fork and make pull requests.
+Absolutely everyone is welcome (and even encouraged) to contribute to improve the design of W3C specifications.
+Bugfixes, code cleanup, and simple improvements will be unilaterally approved by the Design Point Person.
+For more significant changes to the visual styles, discussion on spec-prod@w3.org is encouraged to get feedback and consensus.
+(Think of it as a design critique.)

 ## Guidelines for a proper design